adiintify/secure-flow/README.md

 This repository contains a Python application intentionally designed to be vulnerable, specifically for educational purposes and to demonstrate automated security scanning and pull request handling within a CI/CD pipeline using GitHub Actions.
 It incorporates security scanning with Bandit for Python code, automated pull request reviews based on scan results, and GitHub Advanced Security features.

-**Warning**: The code in this repository is intentionally vulnerable and should **not** be used in production environments or as a base for developing applications.
-It is designed strictly for educational and testing purposes.

 ## Automated Security Scanning

 This project uses GitHub Actions to automate security scanning on every pull request.
 The workflow includes: